searchspring/snap/packages/snap-preact-components/src/components/Atoms/RecommendationProfileTracker/readme.md

 # RecommendationProfileTracker

 Adds impression, render and click beacon tracking to the profile.
+NOTE this is intended to be used with the RecommendationProfileTracker.
+See examples below.

 ## Usage